Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

-Second, eviction sets require a large number of load requests proportional to the number of ways in the caches, which scales with modern designs. \nb{Therefore, the attacks that use them have limited throughput.} \revbt{While the ISA guarantees the instructions used to create the eviction sets, the eviction set is not guaranteed to evict the target cache line (due to cache characteristics such as cache replacement policy, cache prefetchers etc.).}\revb{ 2} Third, DMA and R-DMA engines \nb{incur high overheads due to deep software stacks.
-As a result, attacks using this primitive need to utilize states with larger timing differences to be distinguishable.} An example attack using this primitive\cite{ustiugov2020bankrupt} showcases a covert channel attack based on memory contention.
-However, the basis of this type of covert channel is not as fine-grained as row buffer-based timing differences.
-Therefore, the communication throughput these covert channels provide is limited (in the order of Kb/s).

-\nb{Fourth, the implementation of non-temporal memory hints varies across systems, as system designers are not bound to a specific approach.
-Consequently, the ISA does not guarantee that memory accesses related to non-temporal hints will consistently bypass caches.}

-In contrast, PiM architectures provide fast and reliable direct memory access to user space applications that can be used to establish a covert-channel attack.
+First, \nb{\textbf{specialized cache flush instructions} have two main disadvantages that \nbcr{1}{limit their} effectiveness \nbcr{1}{\nbcr{3}{at} directly accessing main memory}: 1) they put the write-back (to the main memory) latency of a cache line on the critical path to access a memory location~\cite{intelmanual2016}, and 2) in some modern systems, these instructions are privileged and cannot be used by userspace applications \nbcr{2}{(e.g., ARM processors~\cite{green2017autolock}})} \nbcr{1}{(not shown in the table)}.} Second, \nbcr{1}{to directly access main memory}\nbcr{2}{,} \textbf{\nbcr{3}{cache} eviction sets} require many load requests \nbcr{2}{proportionally} to the number of ways in the caches, which \nbcr{2}{increases} with modern designs. \nb{Therefore, the attacks that use them have limited throughput.} \revbt{\nbcr{1}{Even though the} instructions used to create the eviction sets are part of the ISA, the eviction set is not \textit{guaranteed} to evict the target cache line due to the cache replacement policy, cache prefetchers, and other \nbcr{2}{memory system} design choices that are not transparent to the attacker.} Third, \textbf{DMA and RDMA engines}~\cite{arm2000dma,microchip2008direct} \nb{incur high overheads due to deep software stacks.
+As a result, attacks using this primitive need to utilize states with larger timing differences to be distinguishable.} An example \nbcr{2}{work} using this primitive~\cite{ustiugov2020bankrupt} showcases a covert-channel attack based on memory contention.
+However, \nbcr{1}{memory contention-based timing differences} is not as fine-grained as row buffer-based timing differences.
+Therefore, the communication throughput of these covert channels is limited (in the order of Kb/s). \nb{Fourth, the implementation of \textbf{non-temporal memory hints} varies across systems, as system designers are not bound \nbcr{1}{by the instruction set architecture}. \nb{These instructions may prefetch data from the last level cache (\texttt{prefetchnta}), or can be cached in intermediate buffers (\nbcr{1}{e.g., \texttt{movnti} instruction})~\cite{jattke2024zenhammer}.} Consequently, the ISA does \textit{not} guarantee \nbcr{1}{that non-temporal hints will consistently and \textit{directly} access main memory}.} In contrast, \textbf{PiM operations} provide fast and reliable direct memory access to userspace applications, which can be exploited for high-throughput covert- and side-channel attacks, \nbcr{2}{as we show in this paper.}